 DMA applicants should submit at least three scores and recordings of recent works.
 It is helpful if works are chosen to demonstrate a variety of ensembles and forms, including at least one larger work.

-Applicants are required to attend a live interview with Composition faculty during our regular audition period (February and early March) if invited to do so after the prescreening portfolio review.
+If invited, applicants are required to interview with the composition faculty during our regular audition period (February and early March).
 Interviews will last 20 minutes and will give our faculty the opportunity to learn more about applicants and their work, and simultaneously allow applicants to learn more about NEC and our Composition program.
 The interview does not include an entrance exam or demonstration of instrumental proficiency.
-Applicants to the DMA are, however, required to take the standard DMA entrance exams which typically occur on the day immediately before or after the interview.
+Applicants to the DMA, however, are required to take the standard DMA entrance exams while in Boston.